The University of Wisconsin Press

 With camera in hand, Rashid spent nearly a year with dozens of Wisconsin anglersmen, women, and children.
 From spearing sturgeon through the ice on Lake Winnebago to pursuing the wily muskellunge on a placid Vilas County night, Rashid captures on film the myriad incarnations of Wisconsin fishing.
 Nearly ninety full-color photographs, accompanied by Rashid’s engaging narrative, lavishly evoke the traditions and culture of fishing in Wisconsin (including fish fries and catfish queens).

 A companion book to Wisconsin Public Television’s hour-long special “Gone Fishing,” this volume expands upon that program, chronicling people and places that the film crew didn’t reach.
 Gone Fishing will charm everyone interested in fishingnovice and expert alike.

-Bob Rashid Bob Rashid (1949–2008) was a Wisconsin photographer whose work appeared in Time, Newsweek, the New York Times, Wisconsin Trails, the Milwaukee Journal, and other national and international publications.
-He documented rural Wisconsin in his photographs for the book Wisconsin's Rustic Roads and exhibited his work throughout Wisconsin.
+Bob Rashid (1949–2008) was a Wisconsin photographer whose work appeared in Time, Newsweek, The New York Times, Wisconsin Trails, the Milwaukee Journal, and other national and international publications.
+He documented rural Wisconsin in his photographs for the book Wisconsin’s Rustic Roads and exhibited his work throughout Wisconsin.

 116 pp. 11 1/2 x 10